ArthurSteijn/azure-function-python-delta-upsert/readme.md

 6. **Parameters**: The script takes the following parameters: `sourcepath` (the path to the source CSV file), `targetpath` (the path to the target Delta Table), and `primarykeys` (the primary keys for merging the Delta Tables).
 These parameters can be provided either as URL parameters or in the request body.

-This script is designed to be deployed as an Azure Function, which means it can be triggered by various events and run on-demand.
+This script is designed to be deployed as an Azure Function, which means it can be triggered by various events and run on demand.
 It provides a serverless way to merge Delta Tables in Azure Data Lake Storage.

 ## Getting started
 To get started with this project follow this [Quickstart Guide for Azure Functions](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-python?pivots=python-mode-decorators)